Own-Data-Privateer/hoardy-adb/README.md

 It turned out to be a bit less simple than I though it would be, mostly because Python's `tarfile` module was not designed for this, so I had to make my own, and PAX-formatted TAR files are kind of ugly to parse, but it works now, so, eh.

-**Hopefully, `abarms` existing will inspire more app and alternative firmware developers to support `adb backup` properly and so personal computing devices of late 2020s will finally reach feature parity with 1970s-era Tape ARchiving (TAR) backup technology.**
+**Hopefully, `hoardy-adb` existing will inspire more app and alternative firmware developers to support `adb backup` properly and so personal computing devices of late 2020s will finally reach feature parity with 1970s-era Tape ARchiving (TAR) backup technology.**
 (You can backup any UNIX box to an external HDD with `tar -cvvf /media/external/backup.tar --one-file-system /`.
 Yes, it will actually work.)